-We are currently recruiting for our Spring Programs starting in January/February 2018
+We are currently recruiting for our Summer 2018 Programs.

 Are you passionate about helping others?
 Do you wish you had a mentor to help you throughout the college application and transition process?
 Are you looking for an opportunity to impact HS students?
 If you answered yes to these questions, Let’s Get Ready invites you to join our team and become a Transition Coach!

 Let’s Get Ready provides peer-led support from high school through college to enable first-generation-to-college students and students from low-income backgrounds to get to and through college.
 Serving over 4,000 students nationwide, we support the college aspirations of high school students with free SAT preparation, admissions counseling and other support services needed to gain admission to college.
 Our support for students continues through peer led coaching on various campuses and through virtual support, including texting.
 Our services are provided by college students who also serve as role models and mentors with the guidance, leadership and resources of Let’s Get Ready’s